WitoldSurowka/AlertInfo/README.md

 ## The Challenge

-Using the web application, OpenAI GPT API does not allow internet searches.
+Unlike using the web application, OpenAI GPT API does not allow internet searches, due to a safety-excuse.

 ### The Workaround